simplefoc/Arduino-FOC/README.md

 - [x] Make minimal version of the arduino code - all in one arduino file
 - [x] Encoder index proper implementation
 - [x] Enable more dirver types
-- [x] Make support for magnetic encoder AS5048 and similar
+- [x] Make support for magnetic encoder AS5048 ABI
+- [ ] Make support for magnetic encoder AS5048 SPI
 - [x] Add support for acceleration ramping
 - [x] Timer interrupt execution rather than in the `loop()`
   - FAIL: Perfromance not improved